h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 In the case above 70% of the cases the model correctly predicted the positive and negative outcome and 30% of the cases it did some mix of FP or FN.

 This ROC Curve lies on the diagonal line that splits the graph in half.
-Since it is further away from the left corner, it does a very poor job at distinguishes between classes, this is the worst case scenario, and it has an AUC of .05 or 50%:
+Since it is further away from the left corner, it does a very poor job at distinguishing between classes, this is the worst case scenario, and it has an AUC of .05 or 50%:

 ![roc-auc-05](assets/roc-auc-05.jpg)

-An AUC of 0.5, tells us that our model is a good as a random model that has a 50% chance of predicting the outcome.
-Our model does not better than flipping a coin, 50% of the chance the model can correctly predict the outcome.
+An AUC of 0.5, tells us that our model is as good as a random model that has a 50% chance of predicting the outcome.
+Our model is not better than flipping a coin, 50% of the time the model can correctly predict the outcome.

 Finally, the ROC Curve below represents another perfect scenario!
 When the ROC curve lies below the 50% model or the random chance model, then the model needs to be reviewed carefully.
-The reason for this is that there could have been potential mislabeling of the negatives and positives which caused the values to be reversed and hence the ROC curve below the random chance model.
+The reason for this is that there could have been potential mislabeling of the negatives and positives which caused the values to be reversed and hence the ROC curve is below the random chance model.
 Although this ROC Curve looks like it has an AUC of 0.0 or 0% when we flip it we get an AUC of 1 or 100%.

 ![roc-auc-0](assets/roc-auc-0.jpg)